IF YOU USE GENERATIVE AI IN ANY PART OF YOUR PROJECT YOU WILL BE DISQUALIFIED!

 "Honestly it's one of the better film festivals I've been to."

-- Brad Gullickson, In The Mouth of Dorkness
+- In The Mouth of Dorkness

 "GenreBlast is the rare festival that brings filmmakers and fans from every corner of the indie world together, and they do it seamlessly.
 It's a unique experience that you won't find anywhere else."

-- Chris Ethridge, HorrorPack
+- HorrorPack

-GenreBlast is an international independent genre film festival coming to you from the awesome Alamo Drafthouse Winchester in beautiful Winchester, VA!
+GENREBLAST is an international independent genre film festival coming to you from the awesome Alamo Drafthouse Winchester in beautiful Winchester, VA!

 We also have a fantastic screenplay contest that is growing larger every year!

-Our discussion panels at GenreBlast have been a big hit and we're bringing them back for GB8!
+Our discussion panels at GenreBlast have been a big hit and we're bringing them back for GBX!
 Raw, uncensored real talk about indie filmmaking, gender bias, distribution, criticism, and much more will come your way from the mouths of some of the best indie talent out there!

 After-parties, lively conversation, networking galore, TONS of movies, informative Q&A's and the chance to make new lifelong industry friends - all nestled in the beautiful Shenandoah Valley hamlet of Winchester, VA!
 Your movie will be shown in front of a lively, enthusiastic crowd of cinephiles and industry peers that don't walk around with their heads up their asses 24/7!
 What a refreshing way to attend a film fest!